-All those website files, videos, images and other objects can be stored cost-effectively with Wasabi hot cloud storage, at prices 80% less than AWS S3, yet with performance that’s up to 6x faster.
+All those website files, videos, images and other objects can be stored cost-effectively with Wasabi hot cloud storage, at prices 80% less than AWS S3, yet with performance faster than the competition.
 Wasabi can act as a CDN origin server, interfacing with the CDN as a combined solution.
 (With other storage providers, using a CDN would also reduce egress charges by eliminating redundant transmissions.
 But Wasabi has no egress or API fees so that’s a moot point.)

 Institutions of higher education are increasingly taking their lessons online, which can mean streaming video and images to hundreds or thousands of students across the globe.
 With a CDN, schools get high availability and redundancy for their content, since it’s cached in multiple places around the world.
 CDNs can also ensure high performance for websites and mobile applications, which is table stakes as schools try to attract students.